jatnnik/blog/src/content/posts/laravel-first-thing-to-do.md

 ---
-title: The first thing I do in a fresh Laravel app
+title: The First Thing I Do in a Fresh Laravel App
-publishDate: 2024-11-04
+date: 2024-11-04
-isDraft: false
 ---

-# The first thing I do in a fresh Laravel app
+# The First Thing I Do in a Fresh Laravel App

 When I start a new Laravel app, the first thing I usually do is to add some opinionated configurations in the `boot` method of `AppServiceProvider.php`.
 I put each configuration into it's own method, to keep it clean.
 The methods can then be called inside `boot`.